PennyLaneAI/catalyst/doc/dev/transforms.rst

     %deriv:3 = gradient.grad "fd" @my_func(%x, %y, %z) : (f64, f64, f64) -> (f64, f64, f64)

 Let's fill out the rest of the method.
-The finite difference method works by invoking the callee twice with slightly different parameter values, approximating the partial derivative as follows:
+The finite-difference method works by invoking the callee twice with slightly different parameter values, approximating the partial derivative as follows:

 .. math::